gba9/Associative-learning-paper-2023/README.md

 Paper link: https://www.pnas.org/doi/10.1073/pnas.2220685120

-All the descriptive information about the code is into the PDF knitted version of markdown file.
+All the descriptive information about the code is into the PDF knitted version of the markdown file.